b-4her/BeeMail/README.md

 - **User Registration**: Validates email structure and checks for duplicates before hashing passwords for secure storage.
 - **Login System**: Ensures authentication by validating credentials against hashed passwords.
 - **Password Reset**: Allows users to reset their password securely using a verification question.
+- **Main Page**: Provides users with quick access to new emails and responses, streamlining communication.
 - **Inbox**: Displays received emails, marking them as read or unread based on user actions.
 - **Sent Items**: Allows users to review sent emails and their responses.
 - **Compose Email**: Enables users to send emails with subject, content, and recipient validation.